UnacceptableBehaviour/pytorch_tut_00/README.md

 batch of Tensor Images.
 as input.

-Tensor Image is a tensor with (C, H, W) shape, where
-C is a number of channels,
+**Tensor Image is a tensor with (C, H, W) shape**, where C is a number of channels,
 H and W are image height and width.

 Batch of Tensor Images is a tensor of (B, C, H, W) shape, where
 B is a number of images in the batch.